TGCT Support

 Monocytes & Macrophages: Monocyte are a type of white blood cell that can function as a macrophage.
 A macrophage is a specialized white blood cell involved in the inflammatory response.
 These white blood cells remove dead cells, kill microorganisms (eg. like infections), and recruit other cells.
 A portion of the TGCT is made up of tumor cells while the rest of the tumor is made up of monocytes and macrophages that become part of the tumor.

-The TGCT promotes the growth and recruitment of other cells to become part of the tumor.
+TGCT promotes the growth and recruitment of these cells to become part of the tumor.

 Multi-nucleated Giant Cells: These cells formed by the joining of monocytes and macrophages to become a single cell.
 These cells are often associated with the soft tissue and bone damage.
 These cells are large and mediate tissue repair and remodeling.
 However in TGCT patients, only 2-16% of the tenosynovial giant cells have a genetic abnormality that provokes tumor growth (9).